apache/incubator-milagro-dta/README.md

 ## Run Service

-This script will build the service
+This script will build the service with default settings including an embeded IPFS node connected to a Public IPFS network.
+This will get you up and running quickly but will turn your D-TA into a public IPFS relay. **Not recommended for production use!**

 ```
 ./build.sh